 From 101 Creative Writing Exercises: Freewriting

-In honor of Writing Forward’s fifth anniversary, which happened earlier this month, I’d like to share an entire chapter from 101 Creative Writing Exercises.
+In honor of next week’s launch of the third and final book in the Adventures in Writing series, I’d like to share an entire chapter from the first book in the series, 101 Creative Writing Exercises.
 “Chapter One: Freewriting” includes instructions for freewriting plus several variations and applications that you can use to make freewriting work for you.

 Freewriting is one of the simplest, fastest, and most flexible creative writing exercises you can do.
 Use it for daily writing practice, idea development, and problem solving.
 I encourage all writers to give it a try.